forax/java-guide/guide/chapter05-control_flow.md

 ```

+## Instanceof

 ### `instanceof`
-instanceof test the class of a value at runtime
+instanceof test the class of a value at runtime, if instanceof succeeds,
-if instanceof succeeds, the value is stored in the variable
-declared as last argument
+the value is stored in the variable declared as last argument
 ```java
 record Car(int seats) {}
 record Bus(int capacity) {}